BasedLinux/bsd/doc/manual/source/language/types.md

 # Data Types

-Every value in the Nix language has one of the following types:
+Every value in the Bsd language has one of the following types:

 * [Integer](#type-int)
 * [Float](#type-float)